![]() |

 Bio

-My research is at the intersection of hardware-software co-design, reliability, and security.
-I am interested in creating novel hardware interfaces for software systems, in order to afford the programmer maximal control of the security, speed, and resource utilization of their code.
-As of late, my work has focused on creating efficient mitigations for microarchitectural exploits such as Spectre and Rowhammer.
-I am grateful to be supported by an NSF Graduate Research Fellowship and a Google PhD Fellowship.
+I received my Ph.D. in Computer Science and Engineering (CSE) from the University of Michigan, where I was advised by Baris Kasikci (now at the University of Washington).
+My dissertation research was at the intersection of hardware-software co-design, reliability, and security.
+In particular, my work focused on creating efficient mitigations for microarchitectural exploits such as Spectre and Rowhammer.
+I am grateful to have been supported by an NSF Graduate Research Fellowship and a Google PhD Fellowship.

 News